ember-nexus/api/docs/api-endpoints/element/get-parents.md

 <!-- panels:start -->
 <!-- div:left-panel -->

-Returns all parents of the specified node, where the current user has access to.
+Returns all parents of the specified node which the current user can access.
-Returned data is paginated and each page contains all relations between the node and the returned parents.
+Returned data is paginated; each page contains all relations between the node and the returned parents.

-!> **Note**: Usually a node only has one parent, although the security system allows multiple owners.
+!> **Note**: Usually, a node only has one parent, although the security system allows multiple owners.

 ## Request Example